Key concepts

 Study session

-A study session is a series of cards reviews that you do in one go.
+A study session is a series of card reviews that you do in one go.

 Retention